w3c-fedid/FedCM/explorations/service_worker_interception.md

 - Result: idp.example's Service Worker can intercept the request
 ```

 **How this works**: When a FedCM request has `service-workers mode: "all"` and `client: null`, the browser matches against Service Worker registrations using the request URL's origin (`idp.example`).
 If a SW is registered for that origin, it receives a `FetchEvent`.
-This is the standard SW matching behavior for requests without an associated document client.
+(See [Spec coordination note](#spec-coordination-note) below regarding required changes to the Handle Fetch algorithm.)

 The same mechanism applies to other SW-enabled endpoints (`/token`, `/disconnect`), each with their specific request properties as defined in the FedCM specification.